Latest Updates

 - The dynamic variant is added to the lowest trade and/or offer price during a look-back period to establish the upper price fluctuation limit.

-24. Where can I find more information on Spot-Quoted futures?
+25. Where can I find more information on Spot-Quoted futures from CME Group??

 Visit cmegroup.com/spotquoted for the latest information.
 You can fill out the form on this page to stay informed of Spot-Quoted product updates.